seangoodvibes/DelugeFirmware/docs/menu_hierarchies.md

 <blockquote>
 <details><summary>Arpeggiator (ARPE)</summary>

-	- Mode
+	- Enabled (ON)
-		- OFF
+	- Basic
-		- Arpeggiator (ARP)
+		- Gate
 		- Sync
 		NOTE: These options can change depending on how your default resolution is set

 			- Off
 			- 2-Bar